-- Entire collection (excluding art work from Art Institute of Chicago): Authorization to publish, quote, or reproduce requires permission; obtain additional information from AAA Reference staff.
+- Entire collection (excluding art work from Art Institute of Chicago): Authorization to quote or reproduce for purposes of publication requires permission; obtain additional information from AAA Reference staff.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Oral history interview with Katharine Kuh, 1982 Mar.
 18-1983 Mar.
 24

 - Oral history interview with Katharine Kuh, 1993 Jan.
 26-27